 3. Communicates human resources policies, practices and procedures to Town employees; Advocates for employees; mediates between employees, and between employees and management.
 Promotes programs and activities to ensure equal opportunity and access to all individuals.

 4. Reviews and advises Town Manager/Administrators regarding all municipal personnel transactions including, hires, promotions, transfers, salary changes, reclassifications, leaves of absence and terminations.
-Administers performance management program.
+Participates in and/or administers performance management programs.
 Organizes and provides professional development opportunities, legally mandated and technical training and continuing education support for the municipal workforce in these Towns.
-The Select Board is the hiring and firing authority.
+The Select Board and/or Town Manager is the hiring and firing authority.

 5. Oversees administration of benefits programs including insurance, flexible benefits, worker's compensation, unemployment compensation, police/fire indemnification, leaves of absence and other related programs.
-Complies with all HIPAA regulations.
+Complies with all HIPAA regulations

 6.Prepare employee separation notices and related documentation and conduct exit interviews to determine employment trends and provide a smooth transition out of the Town’s employment.
 Provide information for exiting employees according to unemployment laws.

 7. At the town’s discretion represents the Towns at hearings and meetings related to human resources issues such as grievances, arbitrations, Workers’ Compensation, the Department of Labor Relations, and Massachusetts Commission Against Discrimination.
-Director will have direct access to town counsel and/or the Select Board when appropriate.
+For matters related to the performance of a Town Administrator, Town Manager, or a Selectboard member, the Director will have direct access to town counsel and/or the Select Board..

 8. In conjunction with departments, develops position descriptions.
 Prepares drafts of recommended policies.
 Analyzes personnel benefits, determines need for changes, and recommends improvements.
 Maintains classifications plans and systems, including updating when changes occur either in duties or in rates of pay.